jonprovan/100322-VET-TEC-Java/week15/day01/ec2example.md

 ## Launching EC2 instance and Spring Boot Project
 - launch instance
-- ssh to connect to it for the first time, you can use pwd to look at the working directory
+- ssh to connect to it for the first time, from the directory with your .pem file in it ssh -i "ec2-key.pem" ec2-user@ec2-3-whatever-yours-is.compute-1.amazonaws.com To look at the working directory, you can use pwd
-- in your project, run a maven clean install
+- In Spring Tool Suite right click on your project's POM.xml and Run As> maven install (or run a maven clean install)
-- move the .jar to a folder with the key you will need to ssh in to your ec2 instance scp ...
+- move the .jar from the project's target folder to a folder with the key you will need to ssh in to your ec2 instance
+- from the directory with the key and jar run the command to copy the jar from your computer to the ec2 instance (and put it in the home/ec2-user directory) scp -i "ec2-key.pem" demo.jar ec2-user@your-url-here.compute-1.amazonaws.com:/home/ec2-user
+- now you can ssh back into the ec2 instance with the same ssh command from  before
+- check that the .jar file was copied over by running the command ls
-- install a jre on the ec2
+- to run the jar, we need a jre installed to install a jre on the ec2
-   1. ssh into the ec2 instance
+   1. ssh into the ec2 instance if you aren't already
    2. install java version 1.8
         sudo yum install java-1.8.0-openjdk
-        (check it worked by doing java -version)
+        (check it worked by doing running
+         java -version
+        )
 - start up your spring boot project using java -jar demo.jar
+- in a browser, type in
+   your-url-here.compute-1.amazonaws.com:8080 (or whatever port you set up yours to run on) (to get the url you can go to your ec2 instances in your aws managment console, and it will show the public dns in the information section)